Our Class Motto was made up of words chosen by the children. These are:

 Your child should wear uniform which follows our school policy.
 In Foundation Stage your child will need appropriate clothing all year round for outdoor play.
-In winter, please make sure you send your child to school with a waterproof coat, hat, scarves and gloves.
+In winter, please make sure you send your child to school with a waterproof coat.

 In summer, please send your child with a sun hat and labelled sun cream.

 It is a good idea to send a pair of wellies to school with your child for all year round as we will use them daily when playing on the grass, in the mud kitchen and for water play.

 Please remember to label ALL items of clothing and shoes as this will help return lost property as soon as possible.

 The Foundation stage staff continually observe the children in the setting and celebrate their wonderful progress.
 We record WOW moments on our learning journey app (Evidence Me) and we share this with you at regular intervals.
 Please ensure school have an up to date email address for you to receive these updates.